Tenancy Agreement

 Helpful guidelines for tenants

-You’ll find the legal obligations of landlords and letting agencies on the UK government’s website under Private Renting.
-Here you’ll find out what you can expect as a tenant.
-What responsibilities your landlord has and who to appeal to if you believe your rent has been increased too much.
+You’ll find the legal obligations of landlords and letting agencies in England on the UK government’s website under Private Renting or Shelter.
+Here you can find out what you can expect as a tenant, what responsibilities your landlord has and who to appeal to if you believe your rent has been increased too much.

-Your landlord should present you with one of these at the start of your tenancy.
-This will show they’re aware of the current government legislation regarding renting and inform you of the law around short-assured tenancies, deposit schemes and giving notice in the event you want to move out prior to the tenancy ending.
+Your landlord should present you with the correct documents and prescribed information for the country you rent in.
+This will show they’re aware of the current government legislation regarding renting and inform you of the law around your tenancy or occupation contract,deposit protection, rent increases, repairs, and giving notice if you want to move out.

 Renting in a new area?
 Phil Spencer’s Property Report contains information on everything from local planning applications and local amenities to school ratings.